sagemath/sage/src/doc/en/thematic_tutorials/lie/lie_basics.rst

 In particular, the hyperplane for the reflection `r_0`, used in generating the affine Weyl group, is translated off the origin (so it becomes an affine hyperplane).
-Now the root system is not described as linear transformations on an Euclidean space, but instead by *affine* transformations.
+Now the root system is not described as linear transformations on a Euclidean space, but instead by *affine* transformations.
 Thus the dominant chamber has finite volume and tiles the Eucledian space.
 Moreover, each such tile corresponds to a unique element in the affine Weyl group.